Illiana Expressway: Support

 Will County officials have continued to push for the road.
 Illinois Governor Pat Quinn and Indiana Governor Michael Pence also reiterated their support for the project.
 "Whether it’s the Illiana or any mode of transportation, you have to go where the demand is," Quinn said.
 Pence added, "You have to think regionally, because roads don’t stop at state borders."
 Tollroads News, a trade journal covering the construction of new toll highways, also wrote about the CMAP staff recommendation.
 The deputy director of Indiana's Department of Transportation described his agency's support for the project in a newspaper guest column.
 The column was printed again on December 8.
-The Times of Northwest Indiana, which is now the largest daily newspaper in that region of the state, has continued to editorialize in favor of the Illiana project.
+The Times of Northwest Indiana, which was by then the largest daily newspaper in that region of the state, continued to editorialize in favor of the Illiana project.

 U.S. Senators Dan Coats (R-IN) and Mark Kirk (R-IL) and U.S. Representative Pete Visclosky (D-IN) expressed their support for the project.